hyblancode/hyblancode.github.io/writings/chatham-cape-cod.md

 ---
 layout: default
 title: "Charming Chatham: A Cape Cod Adventure for the Whole Family!"
-permalink: /writings/chatham-cape-cod/
+permalink: /trips/chatham-cape-cod/
 description: "Embark on a family adventure in Chatham, Cape Cod, with sandy beaches, seal-watching, Main Street charm, and seafood feasts, creating unforgettable memories for all. 🌊🦞🌅 #ChathamMagic"
 ---
 <h1>{{ page.title }}</h1>
 <p class="subtitle">June 2023</p>

-Title: "Charming Chatham: A Cape Cod Adventure for the Whole Family!"
+Title: "Charming Chatham: A Cape Cod Massachusetts Adventure for the Whole Family!"

 Hey fellow wanderers!
-I recently packed my bags and whisked my family away to the delightful town of Chatham on Cape Cod, and boy, was it a trip to remember!
+I recently packed my bags and whisked my family away to the delightful town of Chatham on Cape Cod, Massachusetts... and boy, was it a trip to remember!
 From picturesque beaches to quirky shops and seafood feasts, our Chatham escapade was nothing short of a family blockbuster.

 **Sandy Toes and Salty Air: Beach Bliss in Chatham**